RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/simple_metric_pages/PerResidueEsmProbabilitiesMetric.md

 [[include:simple_metric_PerResidueEsmProbabilitiesMetric_type]]

 ### General description
 Uses the Evolutionary Scale Modeling (ESM) protein language model family to predict amino acid probabilities for a given selection.
 The prediction is based on the chain sequence of the selected residue.
-It will mask and predict each residues selected by the `residue_selector`, the `attention_mask_selection` can be used to hide other parts of the sequence (but is NOT the way you specify residues for prediction!).
+It will mask and predict each residue selected by the `residue_selector`.
+The `attention_mask_selection` can optionally be used to hide other parts of the sequence (but is NOT the way you specify residues for prediction!).

 ### Details
 The metric requires Rosetta to be build using `extras=tensorflow` (for compilation details see [[Building Rosetta with TensorFlow and PyTorch]]).
 The smallest base model is already present but larger models need to be downloaded once, you can do this either by setting the `-auto_download` flag or following the instructions printed by the metric.
 Non-canonical amino acids can be present in the sequence that is used for prediction, however, they will be set to the "unknown" token, you might additionally want to use the `attention_mask_selection` to prevent them from altering your prediction.